home / skills / phrazzld / claude-config / log-doc-issues

 Overview

 This skill runs a documentation audit and creates GitHub issues for every finding.
-It organizes findings by priority labels (P0–P3) and produces structured issue bodies so teams can triage and assign work.
-Use /fix-docs when you want the tool to apply fixes instead of creating issues.
+It groups findings by priority (P0–P3), avoids duplicate issues, and opens well-structured issues with labels and a suggested fix.
+Use this to convert audit results into actionable work items; use /fix-docs when you want the tool to apply fixes instead of creating issues.

 How this skill works